iheartwifi/InstallPrinter/README.md

 This project helps automate the installation of printers using PowerShell.
 It is designed to simplify the printer installation process by specifying the printer's IP address or dynamically (DHCP).
 Also, it supports a track logging installation progress.

 # Features
--Automates printer installation via PWSH.
+- Automates printer installation via PWSH.
--Supports static and dynamic IP address configurations.
+- Supports static and dynamic IP address configurations.
--Tracks installation process for troubleshooting and auditing.
+- Tracks installation process for troubleshooting and auditing.

 # Prerequistes
 - PowerShell